HOW OUR VISION BEGAN

-From its early beginnings the club heeded the call of Helen Keller.
-With that inspiration, the clubs’ major service project is an extensive Sight Program, which provides eye exams & eyeglasses for needy school-aged children from some 18-area schools.
-The Conroe Noon Lions will spend approximately $20,000 to support this one program.
-The club supports other Sight Conservation efforts through the Leader Dog Program, the Light House for the blind, Lions Eye Bank of Texas and the World Services for the Blind.
+From its early beginnings, the club heeded the call of Helen Keller.
+With that inspiration, the club’s major service project is an extensive Sight Program, which provides eye exams & eyeglasses for needy school-aged children from some 18-area schools.
+The Conroe Noon Lions Club will spend approximately $20,000 to support this one program.
+The club supports other Sight Conservation efforts through the Leader Dog Program, the Light House for the Blind, Lions Eye Bank of Texas, and the World Services for the Blind.
 In 2006, the club opened the Conroe Noon Lions Club Recycling Center; a facility which cleans, sorts, categorizes, and repairs donated used eyeglasses that are distributed by various mission and relief agencies all over the world.
-A very active Sight Awareness Committee conducts community projects such as vision screenings, glaucoma screenings, used eyeglass collections and other local-vision centered events.
+A very active Sight Awareness Committee conducts community projects such as vision screenings, glaucoma screenings, used eyeglass collections, and other local-vision centered events.